chendaniely/2022-03-08-git_basics/README.md

 - `git checkout <HASH> <FILE>`: retore <FILE> from version in <HASH>

 ## remotes

+- `ssh-keygen`: create an ssh key
+    - copy your `id_rsa.pub` into your ssh keys in your account
+    - use the SSH url for github, not HTTPS

 - `git remote add origin <URL>`: sets up the remote called origin with <URL>
 - `git rmote rm origin`: remote remote (can use this to "rename")